zakiimtiaz/TapIt-iPhone-SDK/README.md

 CoreTelephony.framework
 CoreLocation.framework - Optional *
 ````
-* Note: CoreLocation is optional, and is used for Geo-targeting ads.
+*Note: CoreLocation is optional, and is used for Geo-targeting ads.
 Apple mandates that your app have a good reason for enabling Location services...
 Apple will deny your app if location is not a core feature for your app.

-** Xcode 4.5 users should also add ````AdSupport.framework```` to enable support for Apple's new unique identifier scheme **
+**Xcode 4.5 users should also include ````AdSupport.framework```` to enable support for Apple's new unique identifier scheme**

 You're all set!
 Scroll down for implementation instructions.